Resident Hunters Should Have Significant Priority For Hunting Tag Allocation

 Mountain Pursuit is troubled by these trends, and believes resident hunters should have significant priority for hunting tag allocation.

 Here are our specific positions:

-- No over-the-counter (OTC) for non-resident hunters, regardless of species.
+- No over-the-counter (OTC) for non-resident hunters, regardless of species, unless for leftover tags.

 Mountain Pursuit understands this position is more restrictive than current state regulations in the above western states.
 We also understand that most state management agencies generate the bulk of their funding from tag sales, especially non-resident tag sales.